John D. Perrings

 Because of this, most Americans are chronically under-insured.

-There are two primary methods to calculate how much life insurance you should have:
+All that being said, there are two primary methods to calculate how much life insurance you should have:

 “Human Life Value”